aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part6-mlops.md

 1. In the top right corner of this repo, click **Fork** </br>
 2. Select to **Fork** this repository to your own Github account </br>
+3. After the repository has been forked, remove the existing azure-pipelines.yml file
   </p>
 </details>